noahbenson/performance-fields/README.md

 ## Contents

-The relevant files in this repository fall into two categories: source dode and notebooks.
+The relevant files in this repository fall into two categories: source code and notebooks.

 * The source code is organized as a small python library in the `visual_performance_fields/` directory.
 The directory contains only one file, `__init__.py` which is run on library import.